 GeneCards Summary for ALDH3A1 Gene

 ALDH3A1 (Aldehyde Dehydrogenase 3 Family Member A1) is a Protein Coding gene.
-Diseases associated with ALDH3A1 include Sjogren-Larsson Syndrome and Breast Adenocarcinoma.
-Among its related pathways are Histidine metabolism and Phase II conjugation.
-GO annotations related to this gene include oxidoreductase activity and aldehyde dehydrogenase (NAD) activity.
-An important paralog of this gene is ALDH3B1.
+Diseases associated with ALDH3A1 include Breast Adenocarcinoma.
+Among its related pathways are Phenylalanine metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and aldehyde dehydrogenase (NAD) activity.
+An important paralog of this gene is ALDH3A2.

 UniProtKB/Swiss-Prot for ALDH3A1 Gene

-ALDHs play a major role in the detoxification of alcohol-derived acetaldehyde.
+ALDHs play a major role in the detoxification of alcohol-derived acetaldehyde (Probable).
 They are involved in the metabolism of corticosteroids, biogenic amines, neurotransmitters, and lipid peroxidation (Probable).
 Oxidizes medium and long chain aldehydes into non-toxic fatty acids (PubMed:1737758).
 Preferentially oxidizes aromatic aldehyde substrates (PubMed:1737758).
 Comprises about 50 percent of corneal epithelial soluble proteins (By similarity).
-May play a role in the oxidation of toxic aldehydes.
+May play a role in preventing corneal damage caused by ultraviolet light (By similarity).